Available as of v2.2.4

 Project monitoring allows you to view the state of pods running in a given project.
 Prometheus collects metrics from the project’s deployed HTTP and TCP/UDP workloads.

-Configuring Project Monitoring
+Enabling Project Monitoring

 Select Tools > Monitoring in the navigation bar.